-- Paying all Modern Apprentices in accordance with company policy and in line with current legislation - Agreeing roles and responsibilities for on the job training - Agreeing where off the job training will be required and define roles and responsibilities for this with relevant parties - Highlighting opportunities for the Modern Apprentice to demonstrate competence - Meeting with Trainers, Assessors, Verifiers and the Modern Apprentices to review progress - Witnessing candidate performance and verifying evidence
+- Paying all Modern, Technical or Professional Apprentices in accordance with company policy and in line with current legislation - Agreeing roles and responsibilities for on the job training - Agreeing where off the job training will be required and define roles and responsibilities for this with relevant parties - Highlighting opportunities for the Modern, Technical or Professional Apprentice to demonstrate competence

-- Releasing Modern Apprentices for college/off-the-job training in line with training plan - Ensuring the experience, facilities and training necessary to achieve the outcomes of the training plan. - Supporting and encouraging Modern Apprentices and rewarding achievement - Taking responsibility for the Health & Safety of Modern Apprentices.
+- Meeting with Trainers, Assessors, Verifiers and the Modern, Technical or Professional Apprentices to review progress - Witnessing candidate performance and verifying evidence - Releasing Modern, Technical or Professional Apprentices for college/off-the-job training in line with training plan - Ensuring the experience, facilities and training necessary to achieve the outcomes of the training plan. - Supporting and encouraging Professional Apprentices and rewarding achievement - Taking responsibility for the Health & Safety of Modern, Technical or Professional Apprentices.

-Role of the Modern Apprentice
+Role of the Modern, Technical or Professional Apprentice

-Modern Apprentices have the same responsibilities to their employer as any other employee.
+Modern, Technical or Professional Apprentices have the same responsibilities to their employer as any other employee.
 In addition they have a range of commitments to their training programme.

-Modern Apprentices' responsibilities include:
+Modern, Technical or Professional Apprentices' responsibilities include: